stefan-hoeck/idris2-elab-util/src/Doc/Generic7.md

 With this, we'd not have to write additional interface hierarchies.

+Addendum: The issues with inductive types and mutual blocks could be resolved.
+See [here](Generic4.md) for an example with mutually dependant interface implementations.
 ### What's next

 I'll spend some more time trying to find solutions for some